 How to Study for Section 1

 If you have a few months to prepare, you have enough time to implement a solid study strategy.
-Start by using the Section 1 Question Tracker to log your practice questions, as mentioned earlier.
+Start by using the Section 1 Question Tracker to log your practice questions.
 This tracker will help you monitor your progress and pinpoint areas that need improvement.

 Focus on targeted practice based on your weaknesses.
-For instance, if you struggle with interpreting poems, spend more time practicing questions based on poems instead of non-fiction texts.
+For instance, if you struggle with interpreting poems, spend more time practising questions based on poems instead of non-fiction texts.

 Best Resources for Section 1 Preparation